Chapter 1 - Arrival

 Rishmond tried to scream.
 Tried to move.
 He had to help Toby!
 The kid must be scared out of his mind!

 A sudden flash of light blinded him and he dropped to the ground.
 The cacophony around him suddenly grew as the room spun back into focus.
 The tentacle was still wrapped around him, but its color was rapidly fading and the squeezing power felt before was gone, as was the hole it had squirmed from.
-The deck where the hole had been appeared as if nothing had ever happened to it, except for the few chains that appeared to be embedded in the wood now.
+The deck where the hole had been appeared as if nothing had ever happened to it except for the few chains that appeared to be embedded in the wood now.

-A great cracking sound came from the makeshift wall Plug had created to isolate them and the wall was suddenly gone.
-Plug turned in a half crouch toward the wall, the constant noise ceased as he grunted toward what was on the other side of that wall, "Fuck you!".
-Plug turned, pulling Rishmond with him as he started for the swirling, smokey hole in the hull of the ship, yanking Rishmond's arm hard enough to dislocate his shoulder with a distinct pop and pulling him from his feet.
+"Fuck you!".
+Plug yelled turning, pulling Rishmond with him as he started for the swirling, smokey hole in the hull of the ship, yanking Rishmond's arm hard enough to dislocate his shoulder with a distinct pop and pulling him from his feet.
 A bright beam of light crossed Rishmond's vision, seeming to erupt from the center of Plugs chest.

 Blood sprayed across Rishmond's face as he was flung toward the hole in the hull.
 He realized it was from Plug, but had no idea how or why.
-He suddenly found himself in sunshine, several feet above a shining blue sea.
+Suddenly he found himself in sunshine, several feet above a shining blue sea.
 He spun in the air as he began to fall, his vision not yet adjusted to the brightness of daylight.
 A small part of his mind took note that Plug's hand still gripped him tight on his left forearm.
 Plugs head and one shoulder were there as well, but the rest of his body was nowhere Rishmond could see.
 Then he hit the water flat against his back.
 The force knocked the wind from him.
 Rishmond's vision began to go black as the water wrapped around him, cold, but comforting in some small way.
-Only a pinpoint of vision left as he sank deeper, unable to move to save himself, his final vision faded from bright blue to black.
+Only a pinpoint of vision was left as he sank deeper, unable to move to save himself, his final vision fading from bright blue to black.

 Support Kbignell's efforts!